historic-trails/website/sites/watrous-la-junta.md

 Samuel Watrous was a New Englander who traveled to New Mexico in search of new opportunity.
 He was person with “untiring energy...hard work, vigilance against Indians” [^Stanley 7].
 After settling in the La Junta valley, Watrous experienced hostility from the Ute, Kiowas, Jicarilla Apache, and Comanche tribes, who “vehemently disapproved of settlers encroaching upon their hunting grounds” [^Kosmider 3].
 Frustrated, Watrous spent two decades sending letters to politicians, newspapers, and the [Bureau of Indian Affairs](https://www.bia.gov/bia) (Kosmider, 1983, 3).
 By the close of the 19th century, the Indigenous peoples of the area were sent to live on reservations (Kosmider, 1983, vi).

 ## From La Junta to Watrous: a town emerges
-{% include figure.html class="img-center" width="100%" caption="watrous" image-url="watrous-house.jpg"source url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Watrous_House%2C_Watrous_vicinity_%28Mora_County%2C_New_Mexico%29.jpg"%}
+{% include figure.html class="img-center" width="100%" caption="watrous" image-url="watrous-house.jpg" source- url="https://upload.wikimedia.org/wikipedia/commons/e/e9/Watrous_House%2C_Watrous_vicinity_%28Mora_County%2C_New_Mexico%29.jpg"%}

 After Watrous obtained part of the Scolly land grant for La Junta in 1849 (Kosmider, 1983, 28), he spent no time constructing a twenty-room adobe home, complete with a storefront.
 Watrous hired Spanish and indigenous workers, including cooks, maids, hunters, and nurses to work in the Watrous home as well as the store (Clark, 1969, 48).
 The Watrous house would be deemed “the nucleus of the settlement of La Junta” (NPS Nomination Form, 3).
 The Watrous store was successful, in part due to its proximity to the Santa Fe Trail (Clark, 1969, 51).
 Eventually, the name of La Junta would be lost, and the area between the Mora and Sapello rivers would be known as Watrous.